point-4ward/Home-Assistant/README.md

 ## Configuration

-Click [here](extras/readme_files/configuration.md) to see how I've configured it and how this repo is organised.
+Click [here](extras/github_resources/readme_files/configuration.md) to see how I've configured it and how this repo is organised.

-Click [here](extras/readme_files/backups.md) to see how I manage backups and ensure my config is valid with GitHub, TravisCI and Dropbox.
+Click [here](extras/github_resources/readme_files/backups.md) to see how I manage backups and ensure my config is valid with GitHub, TravisCI and Dropbox.

-Click [here](extras/readme_files/screenshots.md) to see how it looks!
+Click [here](extras/github_resources/readme_files/screenshots.md) to see how it looks!
+(NOT WORKING - SORRY!)

 ## Useful links/resources etc: